The 5 Types of White Paint Colors

 In this next living room, the warm white fireplace surround is too warm for the TRUE white preferences of the marble tile…

-As shown in this next photo, warm whites won’t suit cooler surfaces nearly as well as BRIGHT or TRUE whites.
-The warm white of the cabinets below was clashing with my Online Color Consulting client’s existing countertop/backsplash.
+As shown in the next photo, warm whites won’t suit cooler surfaces nearly as well as BRIGHT or TRUE whites.
+The warm white of the cabinets below clashed with my Online Color Consulting client’s existing countertop and backsplash.
 I suggested Sherwin Williams High Reflective White as a more suitable alternative.

 The FIVE BEST Almost FOOL-PROOF Whites for Your Home